 Interest expense primarily relates to the interest we pay on our debt.
-In August 2012, we issued \$200 million in fixed interest rate senior unsecured notes and entered into a \$100 million five-year revolving credit agreement.
-The proceeds were used to repay the entire outstanding principal of an existing term loan.
-In August 2017, we issued \$60 million of Series D notes and used the proceeds to repay the \$60 million Series A senior notes that matured on August 16, 2017.
-We also amended and extended the \$100 million revolving credit facility for an additional five-year period.
-The revolving credit facility has been undrawn since our March 2013 IPO.
-For a description of the terms of the notes and our revolving credit facility, see "-Liquidity and Capital Resources".
+For a description of the terms of our debt, see "-Liquidity and Capital Resources".
 Interest expense also includes interest on TRA payments, which is incurred between the due date (without extension) for our federal income tax return and the date on which we make TRA payments.